 Best time for a date

-Don’t worry about building a relationship just yet.
+Don’t worry about building a relationship just yet remember to take one step at a time.
 Instead, go out on a mid-afternoon date with no pressure.
-One of the many benefits of a mid afternoon date is the fact that you can enjoy the rest of the evening together if it is going well.
+One of the many benefits of a mid-afternoon date is the fact that you can enjoy the rest of the evening together if it is going well.
 Or, you can choose to end it early and go your separate ways.
 You may also see she’s pulling away, so you’re giving her permission to end early as well.
 It is all going to depend on how the date is going and whether you are interested in spending more time together.
 Doing an afternoon date will provide you that flexibility for both of you!

 There is plenty to talk about!
-You can come across a candle making store, so you create something together.
+You can come across a candle-making store, so you create something together.
 Come across a playground and talk about your childhood memories.
-If there are restaurants nearby, you may suggest going to dinner if you hit it off.
+If there are restaurants nearby, you can somewhat do some people watching and you may also suggest going to dinner if you hit it off.

 Once you pick the location, you can pick the specific place to actually meet.